-The purpose of this report is to present the June 30, 2022 Actuarial Valuation of the City of San José Federated City Employees' Retirement System ("System").
+The purpose of this report is to present the June 30, 2023 Actuarial Valuation of the City of San José Federated City Employees' Retirement System ("System").
 This report is for the use of the System and the City of San José.

-In preparing our report, we relied on information, some oral and some written, supplied by the Plan.
+In preparing our report, we relied on information, some oral and some written, supplied by the System.
 This information includes, but is not limited to, the plan provisions, employee data, and financial information.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.

-The price inflation, wage inflation, amortization payment growth rate, and discount rate were adopted by the Board of Administration with our input at the October 20, 2022 Board meeting.
-All other assumptions were adopted at the November 21, 2019 Board meeting based on recommendations from our Experience Study covering plan experience during the period from July 1, 2015 through June 30, 2019.
+The price inflation, wage inflation, amortization payment growth rate, and discount rate were adopted by the Board of Administration with our input at the October 19, 2023 Board meeting.
+All other assumptions were adopted at the November 16, 2023 Board meeting based on recommendations from our Experience Study covering plan experience through June 30, 2023.
 Please refer to the full experience study report for details, including the rationale for each assumption.
 We believe these assumptions are reasonable for the purpose of the valuation.